petercsauer/ros_controller/README.md

 # ros_controller

+## Project Description
+The ROS Controller was created as a part of a MSR @ Northwestern winter project.
+The goal was to create a controller that can be easily customized to help ROS developers debug new applications and help regular robot technicians program new capabilities into existing applications.

 ## Usage Instructions
 - Connect the robot and controller to the same network
 - export ROS_HOSTNAME=http://raspberrypi.local:11311 (on robot)